 Step 2: Cut the Foam Board Insulation

 Cut the foam board to the desired length.
 Some types of garage insulation come in pre-cut slabs, so you don’t have to adjust them.
 If you need to cut the materials, roll out the insulation vinyl side down, measure it with a ruler, and cut it with a utility knife.

 Remember that no two garages are the same.
 Measure the insulation individually, making sure that it matches the panel length.
 Place the insulation on a hard surface, such as concrete or plywood, to ensure a crisp cut.

 Center the garage door insulation with the panel.
 Once you have it in the right place, press it against the retaining pin.
 The insulation will stick to the garage door when the needle pierces the vinyl seal.
 Repeat this process until all the panels on your garage door have insulation.

 Step 4: Apply the Vinyl Weatherstripping

 Place the vinyl weatherstripping along the garage door edge.
 It should form a 45-degree angle.
-Once it's in the correct position, flush with the garage floor, partially nail or staple the weatherstripping into the garage door.
+Once it’s in the correct position, flush with the garage floor, and partially nail or staple the weatherstripping into the garage door.